Yifeng-He/Data-Analysis-with-Hive-and-Pig-on-Amazon-EMR-Hadoop-Cluster/README.md

 4. On the page of Haddop cluster, click "Step" to submit the job (e.g., Pig or Hive script)

 5. After the job is completed, check the result from S3 bucket

+# Data Analysis Tasks

+Both the Pig script (movie_data_analysis_with_hive.pig) and the Hive script (movie_data_analysis_with_hive.sql) accomplished the same three tasks, as given below:

+1. find the top-rating movie for each year and list them in an ascending order based on year

+2. find the top-10 movies since 2005 and list them in a descending order based on rating

+3. find the histogram of movie ratings